Rules of Competition 2021 Dallas International Girls Cup

-All teams from the USA are required to present the following credentials at check in for the tournament:
+All teams from the USA are required to submit the following credentials for check in for the tournament:

-US Soccer, USYS state affiliate or US Club Soccer approved roster with all players listed.
+US Soccer affiliate (USYS or US Club Soccer) approved roster with all players listed.

 Player picture identification cards that are issued by their governing body (at all games as well).

-Any guest player loan forms that are required by the respective USYS State Association for the guest players.
+Any guest player loan forms that are required by the respective US Soccer affiliate organization for guest players.

-Travel permit for teams from outside of North Texas as well as signed tournament waivers from each player.
+Travel permit/approval for USYS teams from outside of North Texas.

 Signed tournament waivers from each player.

-Identification cards/passports will be checked by the referee prior to each game.
-The player’s shirt number must be the same as the shirt number on the game line-up card/daily game report.
+Player identification cards/passports will be checked by the referee prior to each game.
+The player’s shirt number must be the same as the shirt number on the game roster/game report.
 If the numbers are not the same, the referee is instructed not to let the player take part in the game until tournament officials resolve the matter.

 All teams shall be allowed to have up to a combined total of seven (7) Guest Players.
 The maximum number of Guest Players from outside the club is 5.
 Players playing on a different team within the same club in which the player is registered will count towards the guest player maximum of seven (7).